 Added by Hampton Classic Horse Show on August 17, 2011 at 9:08am — No Comments

 As you can tell by the superlatives in the title, I'm about to go overboard.
-Much gushing about the Sainted Bay Mare will follow, so here's your warning to either pull on your waders or…Continue
+Much gushing about the Sainted Bay Mare will follow, so here's your warning to either pull on your waders or abandon ship now!

 Added by Me & My Big Girl on July 24, 2011 at 8:31am — No Comments

 I'm sure a lot of folks who self board their animals have had this happen once or twice..
 'Oh look, the feed bill came, how much is it this month?'... -insert jaw drop, eye pop, and then possibly a thwack after hitting the ceiling + string of expletives- Mine got to 700 dollars for TWO HORSES a few months ago FOR ONE MONTH.
 'WTF!'

 I read something this week that totally mazed my mind.
 Since I am unable to even think about anything else I guess I will write about it.

 On Barbara Ellin Fox's US Horsemanship blog she has a posting on the modern misuse of draw reins (the web address is at the end.)
 As a general rule I do not like draw reins, I know that, in experienced well trained hands, they can be an extremely…Continue